mrINEX/learn-English/Course 3 English.md

 words: [deep - DEEP], [past], to, quarter - QUARTER, [half], when, [forward - FORWARD], Friday[s], here, [weekend[s] - WEEKEND, WEEKDAY - weekday[s]], rarely,
       ten past ten, [what time], get home, [in the afternoon], [at about - AT ABOUT], have a shower, [at night - at midnight], [when he doesn't work], [on Wednesday evening], on Monday[s], on Thursday[s], [at weekends, at the weekend - on weekdays], how often,
 sentence: It's quarter to twelve. [(What time) do you get up?]
 What time is it?
 What time do you go to work?
 [What time do you (get home)?]
 What time do you [wake up]?
 What time does Olga have lunch?
 [We want (to go out) in the evening.]
 I don't have free time on Monday.
 What about Wednesday?
 [Perhaps, you are free on Thursday afternoon.]
 How often do you go out with your friends at weekends?

+15.08
+words: [sacrifice - SACRIFICE], [tradition], [picnic], [country], [vacation], prefer, [early - EARLY, (soon)], occasion - OCCASION, [special - SPECIAL], [celebrate - CELEBRATE]
+      favorite, [opportunity - OPPORTUNITY], at Easter, at Halloween, at Thanksgiving, at Christmas, decorate - DECORATE, family traditions, [stay in], [go out], have a picnic, [go to the country], go for a walk, [go (on) a family vacation], have family dinner, Christmas tree,
+sentence: She enjoys reading at weekends.
+[He is fond of listening to music.]
+I love going to the country with my family.
+[What's the occasion?]
+Only on special occasion.
+[Let's celebrate it together.]
+Do you celebrate New Year with your family?
+[What do you usually celebrate?]